-CSO Response: The CSO will review all safety reports.
-The CSO will assess and track the hazards as outlined in Section 5 of this ASP.
-Employees will be informed of hazard mitigation strategies and resolution through direct communication with the CSO or immediate supervisor, and through periodic safety training events.
+Chief Safety Officer Response: The CSO will review all safety reports.
+The CSO will assess and track the hazards as outlined in Safety Risk Management section (Section 5) of this ASP.
+Employees will be informed of hazard mitigation strategies and resolution through direct communication with the CSO or immediate supervisor, postings on Safety Board in Drivers Room at Community Connector and through periodic safety training events.